jadecobra/python_tdd_exercises/source/data_structures/booleans/index.rst

   # Exceptions seen

-so far this is going over what I already know from :ref:`testing None<None>`
+so far this is going over what I already know from :ref:`testing None<what is None?>`

 ----